cmotc/doablesec/010-Doable-Privacy-Android.md

 It is also unlikely that all firmware blobs contain such backdoors and it's also unlikely that these backdoors would be triggered lightly, as when it became active it's transmissions would become visible.
-Demand cooperation with Free and Open Source driver and firmware developers from manufactuers whenever possible.
+Demand cooperation with Free and Open Source driver and firmware developers from manufacturers whenever possible.